 7. Portugal was one of the earliest colonizing nations of Europe

 The Portuguese Empire would rule, among others, over Brazil, Cape Verde, São Tomé and Príncipe, Guinea-Bissau, Angola, Mozambique, Goa, Daman, Diu, Kochi, Malacca, and Macau.
 The African colonies were granted independence only in 1975 after the collapse of the dictatorship.
 Macau, the last Portuguese colony, was handed over to China in 1999.

 8. Portugal had a main role in Slavery trading

 Portugal played a leading role in the infamous Triangular Atlantic Slave Trade, which involved the mass trade and transportation of slaves from Africa and other parts of the world to the American continent.
 Also, Lagos’ slave market, built-in 1444, was Europe’s first slave market!

 9. Though, Portugal was also the first colonial power to abolish slavery

 Portugal was the first colonial power to abolish slavery, all the way back in 1761.
 That’s half a century before Britain, France, Spain, or the United States.

 10. Portugal was a pioneer abolishing Death Penalty

-In 1846 Portugal started the process of abolishing the Death Penalty and the formal abolishment of capital punishment for civil crimes occurred in 1867.
-Furthermore, Portugal and Spain are the only countries in EU to have abandoned life imprisonment.
+One of the most important facts about Portugal is that in 1846 Portugal started the process of abolishing the Death Penalty and the formal abolishment of capital punishment for civil crimes occurred in 1867.
+Furthermore, Portugal and Spain are the only countries in the EU to have abandoned life imprisonment as well.